WildCodeSchool/create-js-monorepo/README.md

 - `db:migrate` : Run the database migration script
 - `db:seed` : Run the database seed script
 - `dev` : Starts both servers (client + server) in one terminal
-- `dev-front` : Starts the React client server
+- `dev:client` : Starts the React client
-- `dev-back` : Starts the Express server server
+- `dev:back` : Starts the Express server
 - `lint` : Runs validation tools (will be executed on every _commit_, and refuse unclean code)

 ## FAQ